cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 		- If not, the town remains in state of unrest
 			- many will camp around the church, others will take advantage of lack of laws

+## Battles in Vallaki
+- If a guard is killed, it's grounds for execution
+	- Gi

 ## Events
 ### Festival of the Blazing Sun